docsforadobe/after-effects-scripting-guide/docs/items/avitem.rst

     AVItem is the base class for both CompItem and FootageItem, so AVItem attributes and methods are also available when working with CompItem and FootageItem objects.
 See :ref:`CompItem` and :ref:`FootageItem`.

 .. warning::
-    *NOTE:* CompItems and FootageItems, while logical descendants of AVItem, are not *really* subclasses of AVItem as AVItem doesn't exist in Extendscript, ie. attempting to check if ``item instanceof AVItem`` will fail because AVItem is undefined.
+    CompItems and FootageItems, while logical descendants of AVItem, are not *really* subclasses of AVItem as AVItem doesn't exist in Extendscript, ie. attempting to check if ``item instanceof AVItem`` will fail because AVItem is undefined.
 This is also true for ``Item`` itself.

 ----